 - Before going to pick up your party at the Newark Liberty Airport, make sure to identify the terminal where they’d be arriving.
 Each terminal has its own parking.

-- If your party hasn’t arrived yet, use the Cell Phone Lots located near the airport’s entrance, adjacent to P4 Parking garage.
+- If your party hasn’t arrived yet, use the Cell Phone Lots located near the airport’s entrance, adjacent to P4 garage.